wp-plugins/contact-form-plugin/readme.txt

 3. You can adjust the necessary settings using your WordPress admin panel in "Settings" > "Contact Form".
 4. Create a page or a post and insert the shortcode [bestwebsoft_contact_form] into the text.

-<a href="http://bestwebsoft.com/wp-content/uploads/manual/wp_plugin/contact_form/Contact_Form-Installation_step-by-step_Instruction.pdf" target="_blank"View a PDF version of Step-by-step Instruction on Contact Form Installation</a>.
+<a href="http://bestwebsoft.com/wp-content/uploads/manual/wp_plugin/contact_form/Contact_Form-Installation_step-by-step_Instruction.pdf" target="_blank">View a PDF version of Step-by-step Instruction on Contact Form Installation</a>.

 http://www.youtube.com/watch?v=fgAH8XDXtgA